Radian-Motorsport/RadianApp/telemetry-backend/public/README.md

 - Shows fuel usage per stint and expected laps per stint
 - Adjusts calculations in real-time as driving style changes
 - Highlights the current stint and updates next pit stop timing

+### Static Planner

+A testing version of the endurance planner is also available:

+- Provides input fields for all key race parameters
+- Uses the same calculation logic as the live planner
+- Allows testing different race scenarios without live telemetry
+- Perfect for pre-race planning and strategy development
+- Easily accessible from all pages via the top navigation bar

 ## Data Sharing